Welcome! I’m so happy you’re here.

 Perhaps you found us through our Baby Goat Snuggling Sessions.
 If so, awesome!
 Let me share how and why this wonderful event began!

 My husband, Mike, and I farm on 16 acres here in Grantville.
 There’s a lot going on here, for sure.
-We have a boatload of goat kids and other farm animals, and we’re even blessed with two kids of the human kind.
+We have a boatload of goat kids and other farm animals, and we’re even blessed with three kids of the human kind.

 Mike grew up on a dairy farm, so he sorta has farming in his blood.